 Take a Trolley Tour

 Taking a Discover Annapolis Trolley Tour is the best way to get to know the town of Annapolis, all within one hour!
 Then you can finetune the rest of your weekend itinerary depending on what interests you from the tour.
-In the one hour, you’ll learn all about the role Annapolis played in our country’s history while gazing at the most spectacular historic buildings.
+In one hour, you’ll learn all about the role Annapolis played in our country’s history while gazing at the most spectacular historic buildings.
 Did you know that Annapolis is home to the largest concentration of Georgian homes in America?
 Tickets are available online or on a walk-in basis and trolleys depart daily from April through October from the Visitor’s Center.

 Stroll down Main Street